 4. Sex-Hormone Binding Globulin

 Low levels of Sex-Hormone Binding Globulin (SHBG) are often an issue in PCOS.
 SHBG is a protein that’s made in the liver, and it attaches to sex hormones.
-It acts as a “buffer” and normally reduces their bio-availability to just 1-2%.
+It acts as a “buffer” and normally reduces sex hormone bio-availability to just 1-2%.

 When SHBG levels are low, the availability of sex hormones (like testosterone) increases.
 Although testosterone levels are normal, the lack of SHBG results in circulating testosterone being more biologically available and able to affect the ovaries and other cells.
 The causes of low SHBG include: